 Some of this week’s economic data might well help in anchoring interest rate rise expectations in the UK and US with weak inflation numbers pushing back the likelihood of a possible tightening

-> of monetary policy in the near future, which might help in terms of keeping a floor under the market, but for now it looks as if European markets will pick up where they left off last week, set to open lower this morning, gaining no comfort at all from Chinese trade data this morning which showed a marked improvement in September than it did in August.
+in the near future, which might help in terms of keeping a floor under the market, but for now it looks as if European markets will pick up where they left off last week, set to open lower this morning, gaining no comfort at all from Chinese trade data this morning which showed a marked improvement in September than it did in August.
 Both imports and exports showed a marked improvement.

-> Last week’s FOMC minutes have already pointed to a Federal Reserve concerned about a stalling recovery in the rest of the world, which is likely to keep US policymakers even more cautious about any premature move on policy in the coming months.
+Last week’s FOMC minutes have already pointed to a Federal Reserve concerned about a stalling recovery in the rest of the world, which is likely to keep US policymakers even more cautious about any premature move on policy in the coming months.

 This week’s European data isn’t likely to offer much comfort either with tomorrow’s German ZEW set to weaken further in October.